libsdl-org/SDL/docs/README-migration.md

 SDL_Vulkan_CreateSurface() now takes a VkAllocationCallbacks pointer as its third parameter.
 If you don't have an allocator to supply, pass a NULL here to use the system default allocator (SDL2 always used the system default allocator here).

 SDL_Vulkan_GetDrawableSize() has been removed.
 SDL_GetWindowSizeInPixels() can be used in its place.

+SDL_vulkanInstance and SDL_vulkanSurface have been removed.
+They were for compatibility with Tizen, who had built their own Vulkan interface into SDL2, but these apps will need changes for the SDL3 API if they are upgraded anyhow.